mxklb/multilang/README.md

 ## Plain HTML/JS Internationalization using _R.js_

-This is an example implementation demonstrating the [_R.js_ lib](https://github.com/keithamus/R.js) written by [Keith Cirkel](https://github.com/keithamus).
+_multilang_ is an example implementation demonstrating the [_R.js_ lib](https://github.com/keithamus/R.js) written by [Keith Cirkel](https://github.com/keithamus).

 I began this project as _R.js_-evaluation to be used for client side internationalization within static HTML pages.
 I did this, to learn how to use and handle the _R.js_ lib, with the vision in mind to integrate it later on into an existing project of mine.
-It finally grew up to some kind of interface (API/Wrapper) around _R.js_.
+It finally grew to some kind of interface (API/Wrapper) around _R.js_.

 The main purpose of _multilang_ is to make translation as easy and separted from the rest of the webpage as possible.
 Steps for adding new languages are intuitive and almost automized.
-The initialization uses a prefined default language, while providing the user the ability to switch the language on demand.
+One time setup and easy maintenance are major aims.
+The initialization uses a prefined default language, while providing the user the ability to switch languages on demand.
 The user selected language is always backed up in the browsers local storrage for further usage - page reload.

 This example is published using gh-pages.
 Check it out on: [http://maxkalb.github.io/multilang/](http://maxkalb.github.io/multilang/).